youssef-mansor/TheAgentCompany/workspaces/tasks/multiplier-4bit-unsigned-pipelined-general/task.md

 ### Valid Signal: (1 pts)
    - Ensure valid signal is asserted only when pipeline result is ready.

-Place the implemented testbench into `/openhands/workspace/multiplier_tb.v` Place the test report into `/openhands/workspace/report.md`

 ## Step 3: Debug and Fix Issues
 - If the module does not pass all test cases, revisit and refine the Verilog code.